top of page

 It is never too early to talk about recital prep and practices!
 If you are new to this whole music thing it can be a little overwhelming with all the nuances and standard practices involved in being a part of the music scene.
 Recitals are a part of every musician's journey and as exciting as it is, it can also be nerve-wracking.

-You can think of recitals as performances that showcase an individual or group of individuals' hard work.
-Recitals are meant to be a joyous time surrounded the performers' family and friends, who of course are there to give 100% support.
-We have some tips that will ease your nerves and prepare you
+You can think of recitals as performances that showcase an individual or group of individuals’ hard work.
+Recitals are meant to be a joyous time surrounded by the performer’s family and friends, who of course are there to give 100% support.

 There are many benefits to practicing your instrument.
 I know-- you have heard it a million times in all corners of the internet, from teachers and parents alike-- but practice is more than just getting better at your instrument.
 It is about building your confidence within your studio so you can better perform in front of other people.
 Practicing isn't just going through scales over and over again, it can include the practice of visualization, practice performing, and much more.

-Dress to impress
+Dress to Impress

 If you dress well, you will feel better.
 Think about all the times you've been complimented about your clothes -- it always gives you a little bit of pep in your step.
 Depending on your situation, whether you are organizing the recital or you are preparing for one within your studio, you should be dressing semi-formal to formal dress.
 Some studio policy may suggest a guideline, if that's the case, always follow it.
 Regardless, looking spiffy, will only boost your confidence, no matter how anxious you may be!
 Just make sure the clothes are functional to your instrument end won't distract you from your own performance.